jdrosent/academic-kickstart/content/post/NeuroDisc/index.md

 - A custom 25 Mbps differential quadrature phase-shift keying (DQPSK) uplink that expends only 12.4 pJ/bit

-- A Bluetooth Low Energy (BLE) backscatter uplink that is compatible with any BLE device (e.g. smartphone or tablet) and consumes <200 pJ/bit, over 50X lower power consumption than commercially available BLE transmitters"
+- A Bluetooth Low Energy (BLE) backscatter uplink that is compatible with any BLE device (e.g. smartphone or tablet) and consumes <200 pJ/bit, over 50X more energy efficient than commercially available BLE transmitters"
 summary: "A wireless backscatter brain-computer interface for electrophysiology experiments"
 tags: [biomedical devices, bci, bmi, backscatter]
 authors: []